bioinfo-upch/linear-models-enzymatic-function/structural analysis/README.md

 All script for MD simulations are provided.

- -	ions.mdp
+Files:

- 	Used as input into grompp to generate ions.tpr.
+ -	ions.mdp: Used as input into grompp to generate ions.tpr.

- - 	minim.mdp

- 	Used as input into grompp to generate em.tpr and run energy minimization.
+ - 	minim.mdp: Used as input into grompp to generate em.tpr and run energy minimization.

- -	nvt.mdp

-	nvt ensemble to equilibrate temperature (310.15 K).
+ -	nvt.mdp: nvt ensemble to equilibrate temperature (310.15 K).

- -	npt.mdp

- 	npt ensemble to equilibrate pressure (1 bar).
+ -	npt.mdp: npt ensemble to equilibrate pressure (1 bar).

- -	md.mdp

- 	Run production MD for data collection at temperature and pressure constant.
+ -	md.mdp: Run production MD for data collection at temperature and pressure constant.

- -	run.sh

-	Run all the procedures to perfom MD.
+ -	run.sh: Run all the procedures to perfom MD.

  All input and output files are available on Google Drive: